shaunywho/CV/README.md

 ## Shaun Ho
-A current student of the Makers bootcamp, having changed career path after a decade of working within the world of quantum technologies.
+A recent student of the Makers bootcamp, having changed career path after a decade of working within the world of quantum technologies.
 I have experience in multiple types of engineering.
-My work at Makers will allow me to hone my skills in software which I plan on employing as a junior developer after the bootcamp ends.
+My work at Makers has allowed me to hone my skills in software which I plan on employing as a junior developer following the duration of the bootcamp

 ## Projects